nshenderov/strapi-plugin-ckeditor/README.md

 ## <a id="features"></a>✨ Features

 * **Lots of default plugins:** for styling text, images, tables and so on.
-* **Font color picker:** choose colors for font styling that's not defined in config from the color palette.
+* **Font color picker:** choose color for font styling that's not defined in default palette.
 * **Upload adapter for Strapi:** for upload images to your library when you drop an image into the editor.
 * **Fullscreen mode button.**
 * **Strapi media library button.**
 * **Supports strapi theme swithing.**
 * **Supports responsive images:** plugin adds srcset attribute to images based on their `formats` if responsive enable in strapi settings.
+* **Language support:** you can set the preferred language for the UI or the content in the configuration, by default it will use the language defined in the user profile if that language is supported.

 ## <a id="installation"></a>🔧 Installation